113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 :   The name of the service as it appears in the Name column of the output of 'ibmcloud catalog service-marketplace'.

 family
 :   The cloud component to which your resource belongs.
-The allowed values are cloud_foundry, containers,  resource_controller, vmware or ims.
+The allowed values are containers, resource_controller, vmware, or ims.

-organization_id
-:   The Cloud Foundry organization GUID.

-doc.space_id
-:   The Cloud Foundry space GUID.

 doc.resource_group_id
 :   The ID of the resource group.

 type
 :   The resource type.
-The allowed values are k8-cluster, cf-service-instance, cf-user-provided-service-instance, cf-organization, cf-service-binding, cf-space, cf-application, resource-instance, resource-alias, resource-binding, resource-group, vmware-solutions, cloud-objects-storage-infrastructure, block-storage, file-storage, cloud-backup.
+The allowed values are k8-cluster, resource-instance, resource-alias, resource-binding, resource-group, vmware-solutions, cloud-objects-storage-infrastructure, block-storage, file-storage, cloud-backup.

 creation_date
 :   The date on which the resource is created.